alvinng4/Gravity-Simulator/README.md

 # N-body-gravity-simulator
 Welcome to my Python project: N-body gravity simulator.
 This project is currently under development.
-More functions are going to be implemented in the future.

 ## Progress
 * Fixed step-size Euler, Euler-Cromer, RK2, RK4 and leapfrog methods for N-body are implemented.
 * Prototype: Embedded RK method with variable step size, including RKF4(5), DOPRI, RKF7(8) and DVERK.\
-WARNING: The embedded RK methods are very unstable at the moment and may cause the program to freeze.\
-Recommendation:
-    1. DVERK is the most stable one.
-Use DVERK and avoid other embedded RK methods.
-    2. Do not set tolerance below 1e-8.
+Note: RKF7(8) is problematic and should be avoided at the moment
 * 4 modes are available: Void, Solar System, Figure-8 Orbit and Pythagorean Three-Body Orbit.
 * Embedded RK method in development